-Shelving Material: This, of course, is the key element.
-Using the plans that you have drawn up, measure how many linear feet of shelving you are going to need and then add 10 percent.
-Go ahead and buy the extra because you will most likely have short pieces that you can't use, and occasionally even the best of us make mistakes.
+Shelving Material—This, of course, is the key element.
+Using the plans you have drawn up, measure how many linear feet of shelving you are going to need and then add 10 percent.
+Go ahead and buy the extra because you will most likely have short pieces you can't use, and occasionally even the best of us make mistakes.
 If you are installing a wooden pole for hanging clothes, make sure you buy a long enough piece of stock.

 If you are building your own unit, you will need to buy a way to hang the shelves.
 There are a number of similar styles that all work on the same basic principle: A long, vertical steel channel is secured to the wall.
 To allow for the maximum amount of flexibility in your space, I recommend that you buy channels that go from floor to ceiling.
 This will allow you to place shelves at any level in the future.
 Go ahead and spend the few extra dollars on the full length channels now, and it will allow you to re-arrange your space for minimal cost when your storage needs change down the road.

 The channel is lined with slots that accept a shelf support.
 That support can be placed at any height and can be purchased in a variety of depths.
 Buy enough channel stock to place them 18" to 24" apart and enough supports to hold up each shelf that you want to place.

 Also, if you are installing a pole for hanging clothes, you will need to have a special bracket for that.
 These will probably be located in a different area of the store, but are inexpensive and very strong.